tbfe-de/viva-tcl/emb_tcl/README.md

 Tcl is a very powerful scripting language.

-It might not be considered as a "modern language" (depending on the criteria you choose to apply that label), but it is very robust, very portable, and far from being dead or ready to be discarded.
+It might not be considered as "modern language" (depending on the criteria you choose to apply that label), but it is **very robust**, **very portable**, and far from being dead or ready to be trashed.

+Also its "shell-style" approach (with minimal syntax and nearly everything implemented via its "library") may not match everybodies taste, but those who get around this will usually appreciate the flat learning curve with a very low initial step.

+Tcl's readiness for productive use has often been demonstrated, once more here, with the examples shown mainly aiming to demonstrate a decent number of Tcl features in the server, and of Tk in the clients and in the debug viewers.

-If you are programming an embedded board and want to give it a remote control application with a GUI you need not to acquire some degree of expertise in the area of HTTP servers and "typical" server side (PHP) or client side (JavaScript) programming languages.
+If you are programming an embedded device, especially one based on Linux, and you want to give it a remote control application with a GUI, you need not acquire any expertise in the area of HTTP servers or programming languages "typically" used on the server side (PHP) or the client side (JavaScript).

+If you think it is a downside that you "need some software besides a browser" on the remote side (controlling the embedded device), i.e. `wish` (`tclsh` bundled with Tk) **plus** a Tcvl/Tk application (similar to the `*_cl.tcl` clients shown here), it may be of interest to learn that both can be bundled into a single executable file that may even be carried around on a memory stick.

+**Hence, purging the necessity of an HTTP server on the embedded device and a browser on the remote side, with all the intricacies following from it, like potential security wholes – typically in widely distributed software you depend on and requiring an urgent fix once it is publicly knwon – a remote control application in form of specialised software may even be considered a boon, but a burden (and anyway a very minimal one).

-Tcl (and Tk for the GUI) is often fully sufficient, and especially if you are an FPGA developer using a ZYNC-based board the experience you gather with Tcl also pays for improving your proficiency in scripting, when you use tools like Vivado.
+Tcl on the embedded device combined with and Tk for the GUI is fully sufficient, and especially if you are an FPGA developer using a ZYNC-based board, the experience you gather with Tcl also pays for improving your proficiency in scripting tools like Vivado.